Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 This component is useful if you want to clear the terminal and render something full-screen.
-The benefit is that resizing the terminal will cause the interface to refresh and adapt to the new size. `FullScreen` will also create a new buffer so once `ink` is unmounted the previous terminal history will be restored.
-This might be useful if you're rendering a very tall UI and don't want `ink` to [delete the history when it renders](https://github.com/vadimdemedes/ink/issues/382).
+The benefit is that resizing the terminal will cause the interface to refresh and adapt to the new size. `FullScreen` will also create a new buffer so once Ink is unmounted the previous terminal history will be restored.
+This might be useful if you're rendering a very tall UI and don't want Ink to [delete the history when it renders](https://github.com/vadimdemedes/ink/issues/382).

 **`TextAnimation`**